reproto/reproto/README.md

 This project includes an extensive set of integration tests.

+See `make help` for documentation on what can be done.

 Suites are tests which compiled a given set of rules, and compares with expected output.

 Projects are complete project tests.